 PeruRail’s most extensive train option departs from Poroy, a twenty-five-minute taxi ride from central Cusco (other travelers depart from the Urubamba and Ollantaytambo train stations).
 Before rapidly descending to the Urubamba valley through various routes, we cross the Anta plains and enter the Pomatales valley.

-The pretty Ollantaytambo train station, the departure point for many train passengers these days, is right next to the river, which the train follows as it winds through the valley, stopping briefly at Km 104.
+The pretty Ollantaytambo train station, the departure point for many train passengers these days, is right next to the river.
+The train follows this river as it winds through the valley, stopping briefly at Km 104.
 Where the SHORT INCA TRAIL begins

-The rail trail then follows the side of the Urubamba River as the valley becomes more closed and the mountains become increasingly forested, steeper, and seemingly higher.
+The rail trail then follows the Urubamba River as the valley becomes more closed in and the mountains become increasingly forested, steeper, and seemingly higher.
 The end of the line is the station at Machu Picchu Pueblo (also known as Aguas Calientes), a busy tourist town that clusters in the valley, a short bus ride from the ruins.

-The trip from Cusco (Poroy Station) lasts more than three hours and is about an hour and a half from Ollantaytambo.
+The trip from Cusco (Poroy Station) takes more than 3 hours and is about 1.5 hours from Ollantaytambo.

 Travelers use two main train stations to reach Machu Picchu: Poroy Station and Ollantaytambo Station.

-Ollantaytambo Station is located about 2 hours from Cusco and is another popular station for travelers.
-Trains from Ollantaytambo Station also go directly to the Aguas Calientes train station.
+Ollantaytambo Station is about 2 hours from Cusco and is another popular stop for travelers.
+Trains from Ollantaytambo Station also go directly to Aguas Calientes.

 Poroy and Ollantaytambo stations have multiple train options, including the Expedition, Vistadome, and Hiram Bingham trains.
-The Expedition train is the most affordable option, while the Hiram Bingham train is the most luxurious option, with gourmet dining and live entertainment.
+The Expedition train is the most affordable option, while the Hiram Bingham train is the most luxurious, offering gourmet dining and live entertainment.

 No matter which station you choose, taking the train to Machu Picchu is a scenic and comfortable way to experience the beauty of this incredible destination.